SciTools/cartopy/docs/source/matplotlib/advanced_plotting.rst

 From the outset, cartopy's purpose has been to simplify and improve the quality of mapping visualisations available for scientific data.
-Thanks to the simplicity of the Cartopy interface, in many cases the hardest part of producing such visualisations is getting hold of the data in the first place.
-To address this, a Python library named Iris has been created to make loading and saving data from a variety of gridded datasets easier.
-Some of the following examples make use of the Iris loading capabilities, while others use the netCDF4 Python library so as to show a range of different approaches to data loading.
+Thanks to the simplicity of the cartopy interface, in many cases the hardest part of producing such visualisations is getting hold of the data in the first place.
+To address this, a Python package,
+<Iris http://scitools.org.uk>_, has been created to make loading and saving data from a
+variety of gridded datasets easier.
+Some of the following examples make use of the Iris loading capabilities, while others use the netCDF4 Python package so as to show a range of different approaches to data loading.

 Contour plots